 Chemical Safety and Climate Change Preparedness Resources for Businesses

-This program provides manufacturing facilities, businesses, and other users of or toxic or hazardous chemicals with tools and resources to prepare for extreme weather events, comply with emergency planning requirements, and incorporate toxics use reduction into their preparedness plans to prevent potential chemical releases or accidents and protect workers and community health.
+This program provides manufacturing facilities, businesses, and other users of toxic or hazardous chemicals with tools and resources to prepare for extreme weather events, comply with emergency planning requirements, and incorporate toxics use reduction into their preparedness plans to prevent potential chemical releases or accidents and protect workers and community health.

 How Climate Change Can Impact Your Company